 Gastric bypass produces almost all of its weight loss in the first year.
 Gastric sleeve surgery patients see weight loss continue through year two before they hit their target weight.

 Losing weight quicker will get you to a healthier weight faster where it becomes easier to exercise and continue to implement healthy habits.
 However, losing weight over a two year period may reduce saggy skin and stretch marks.
-Some patients prefer a gradual transition while others want to get out of their ‘fat suit’ as quickly as possible.

 Unique Benefits of Each Procedure